Entity54/Phala-http-attestation/ReadMe.md

 <br>

-Repo Paused as it achieved its target and mkving to more modern examples
+Repo Paused as it achieved its target and moving to more modern examples

 > Note 1: A lot of functions were turned into queries so that we can actually see step by step what is going on

 > Note 2: There are 2 steps.
 First http call brings the content which is attested.
-Then this attestation is submitted to the Phat contract so it is saved on Phala chain storage
+Then this attestation is submitted to the Phat contract so it is saved on Phala chain storage.
+> <br>
+> We need the side_VM to execute both steps